suterr252/skippy/README.md

  "_jteFb_hjVnDa@nDc@h@I")
 ```

-But we're using an old language for which there isn't a large open source community sponsoring libraries for current APIs.
-Thus, we will be implementing our version of [Google's Encoded Polyline Algorithm Format](https://developers.google.com/maps/documentation/utilities/polylinealgorithm), which can be found in the source file `/src/decode-polyline.lisp`.
+But we're using an old language, which doesn't have the most active open source community today.
+That is to say, there will not generally be client libraries for interacting with many services that are popular today.
+Thus, we will be implementing our version of [Google's Encoded Polyline Algorithm Format](https://developers.google.com/maps/documentation/utilities/polylinealgorithm), which can be found in the source file `/src/polyline-decoder.lisp`.
 The output of decoding is a series of latitude and longitude lines, as plotted here:

 ![First Polyline](https://github.com/suterr252/skippy/blob/master/img/polyline1.png) ![Second Polyline](https://github.com/suterr252/skippy/blob/master/img/polyline2.png)